-We often hear the terms front office and back office while referring to the official works and different responsibilities.
+We often hear these terms while referring to the official works and different responsibilities.
 Both are different areas of the building area or the room where the employees of an office job.
-Both front offices vs back offices are those places where the employees perform clerical jobs or professional activities and other activities related to the smooth running of the business.
+Both are those places where the employees perform clerical jobs or professional activities and other activities related to the smooth running of the business.

 Front Office vs Back Office Infographics